sneakytreesnake/MinX/README.md

 # MinX
-Extremely cut down and lightweight carriage for Voron V2.4 and Trident.
+Lightweight toolchanging for Voron V2.4 and Trident.

 # Motivation
 After using the stealthburner toolhead, I found that it did not meet my needs.
 The stealthburner toolhead is designed for many different hot end and extruder configurations, where I only use one (Orbiter + rapido).